Aconquija

 About Aconquija

 Aconquija National Park protects 70,000 hectares spanning exceptional elevation gradients from subtropical yungas cloud forests to high Andean peaks exceeding 5,000 meters in Tucumán province, northwestern Argentina.
-Established in 2018 through the merger of multiple protected areas, the park encompasses one of Argentina's most biodiverse regions where lush cloud forests transition to alpine tundra across dramatic elevation changes.
-The landscape features waterfalls, mountain streams, dense forests draped in epiphytes, and snow-capped peaks creating extraordinary ecological diversity.
-The park protects critical habitat for jaguars, Andean bears, and over 500 bird species.
-Visitors experience remarkable biodiversity and elevation-driven ecosystem changes within a compact area, exploring one of Argentina's newest and most ecologically significant national parks.
+[1] Established in 2018 by Law 27,451, the park incorporates the former Campo de los Alisos National Park (created 1995) and adjacent territories, encompassing one of Argentina's most biodiverse regions where lush cloud forests transition to alpine tundra across dramatic elevation changes.
+[2] The landscape features waterfalls, mountain streams, dense forests draped in epiphytes, and snow-capped peaks creating extraordinary ecological diversity.
+The park protects the Yungas ecoregion—among Argentina's most biodiverse—and the high Andean zone, harboring over 400 vertebrate species including pumas, ocelots, Andean cats, and guanacos.

 Wildlife Ecosystems

-The diverse ecosystems of Aconquija support a rich variety of wildlife.
-Notable species include the endangered taruca (north Andean deer), puma, Andean condor, and various species of hummingbirds adapted to high altitudes.
-The mountain viscacha, a relative of chinchillas, is commonly seen in rocky areas, while the red-faced guan inhabits the forested slopes.
+The diverse ecosystems of Aconquija support more than 400 vertebrate species.
+[1] Notable species include the endangered taruca (north Andean deer), puma, Andean condor, guanaco, river otter (lobito de río), Andean cat (gato andino), and ocelot.
+The emblematic bird of the park is the monterita serrana (Poospiza baeri), a small threatened species with distinctive reddish-orange coloring.
+The mountain viscacha, a relative of chinchillas, is commonly seen in rocky areas.
 Several endemic amphibian species are also found in the region's streams and wetlands.

 Flora Ecosystems

 The vegetation of Aconquija shows distinct altitudinal zonation, transitioning from subtropical yungas forest at lower elevations through various ecological zones to high-altitude grasslands.
 The yungas contains rich biodiversity with species like laurel, cedar, and walnut trees.
-Mid-elevations feature aliso forests and queñoa trees, while the high-altitude zones support hardy bunch grasses and small cushion plants adapted to extreme conditions.
+Mid-elevations feature aliso forests (Alnus acuminata)—which form nearly pure stands between 1,500 and 2,000 meters—and queñoa trees (Polylepis australis), while the high-altitude zones support hardy bunch grasses and small cushion plants adapted to extreme conditions.
+[1]

 Geology

-The Aconquija Mountains form part of the Sierras Pampeanas, featuring crystalline basement rocks uplifted during the Andean orogeny.
-The range reaches heights over 5,000 meters and is characterized by steep eastern faces and more gradual western slopes.
+The Aconquija Mountains feature crystalline basement rocks uplifted during the Andean orogeny and are characterized by steep eastern faces and more gradual western slopes.
+The range forms part of the eastern Andes ranges and reaches heights over 5,000 meters.
 The mountains are composed primarily of metamorphic and granitic rocks, with evidence of significant glacial activity during the Pleistocene epoch shaping the current landscape.
+The park protects the headwaters of the Jaya and Las Pavas rivers, which flow east of the Aconquija mountains and empty into the cultivated valleys of Tucumán.
+[1]

 Climate And Weather